 - You can follow this guide on any of the major three computer operating systems: Windows, Mac, and Linux.
 You just need to download the right platform-tools file from the Android SDK package when you’re on the Android website, which is walked through during the guide below.

 - Download on your computer the latest version of TWRP Recovery: Primary (Americas) | Primary (Europe).

 - Download on your computer the universal ADB drivers.

 - Download on your computer the platform-tools from the Android SDK.

 How to Install TWRP Recovery on Lenovo Yoga Tab 3 Plus LTE Tablets

-1. Make sure you’ve installed the universal ADB drivers on the computer (link above).
+1. Install the universal ADB driver on the computer from the download link.
 That will make it possible for you to use adb commands as well as the Lenovo Yoga Tab 3 Plus LTE tablet.
-If you can’t get the Lenovo Yoga Tab 3 Plus LTE tablet connected to the computer, then you can also download the Lenovo USB drivers instead so the computer has both the ADB drivers and Lenovo drivers installed . . . you then can’t go wrong.
+If you can’t get the Lenovo Yoga Tab 3 Plus LTE tablet connected to the computer, then you can also download the Lenovo USB drivers instead so the computer has both the ADB drivers and Huawei drivers installed.

 2. You need to have the platform-tools part of the Android SDK on your computer.
 From the download link scroll down until you get to the command line tools section and then download the package that is made for your operating system.